Logo Voyage

 Value Card

-[edit]If you want to travel inside South Tyrol and up to Innsbruck or Trento by bus or by train you can buy the "Value Card" ("Wertkarte" or "Carta valore") for €5, €10 or €25 and you will pay less with this card which has validity only in South Tyrol - in other parts of Italy you have to buy a ticket at the train station every time.
+If you want to travel inside South Tyrol and up to Innsbruck or Trento by bus or by train you can buy the "Value Card" ("Wertkarte" or "Carta valore") for €5, €10 or €25 and you will pay less with this card which has validity only in South Tyrol.
+In other parts of Italy you have to buy a ticket at the train station every time.
 In major cities and their metropolitan areas this tickets can be bought also in general shops like bakeries, bars, restaurants, supermarkets, other retail stores and in the tourist offices.
 All dealers have identification stickers.
 In smaller places you can find them at bus stations.
 For more information check see the regional transport system website.

 MobilCard

-[edit]- The MobilCard[dead link] is a convenient and cheap way to get around the region.
+• The MobilCard[dead link] is a convenient and cheap way to get around the region.
 These cards can be bought in all sales outlets of the South Tyrolean transport association and in the various tourist associations in the region.

-- The Mobilcard is available as a 3-day or 7-day ticket and is valid on all public transport in the South Tyrolean transport association.
+• The Mobilcard is available as a 3-day or 7-day ticket and is valid on all public transport in the South Tyrolean transport association.

-- The Bikemobil Card is available as a day card, 3-day card and 7-day card.
+• The Bikemobil Card is available as a day card, 3-day card and 7-day card.
 It enables a combined use of public transport from the South Tyrolean transport association and rental bicycles.

-- The Museumobil Card is available as a 3-day card and a 7-day card and, in addition to using all public transport of the South Tyrolean transport association, enables free entry to around 80 museums throughout South Tyrol.
+• The Museumobil Card is available as a 3-day card and a 7-day card and, in addition to using all public transport of the South Tyrolean transport association, enables free entry to around 80 museums throughout South Tyrol.

 By train

-[edit]All main valleys are crossed by trains and the two regional main hubs are Bolzano and Franzensfeste, while the main train route is that which goes from North to South and vice versa - the international one.
+All main valleys are crossed by trains and the two regional main hubs are Bolzano and Franzensfeste, while the main train route is that which goes from north to south and vice versa — the international one.
 Bolzano is the major hub in the region and also serves between Southern and Central Europe.
 Throughout the province transfers are well timed and even regional service is frequent (hourly).
 From Bolzano you can catch a train which arrives up to Mals in the Vinschgau valley and from Franzensfeste there are the trains that bring you to Lienz in the East Tyrol, Austria and passes through the Puster Valley.
-Traveling by train is relatively cheap if compared to Austria or Germany yet trains are punctual, unlike many regions in Italy.
+Travelling by train is relatively cheap if compared to Austria or Germany yet trains are punctual, unlike many regions in Italy.

 Railway Streches: There are four railway stretches in South Tyrol:

-- Brenner Line The Brennerlinie, the main railway in South Tyrol, connects to Germany/Austria in the North via Innsbruck and the Austrian/Italian border at Brenner, crosses South Tyrol and connects south from Ala to Verona and the rest of Italy.
+• Brenner Line The Brennerlinie, the main railway in South Tyrol, connects to Germany/Austria in the North via Innsbruck and the Austrian/Italian border at Brenner, crosses South Tyrol and connects south from Ala to Verona and the rest of Italy.
 The main stations north to south are Brenner-Franzenfeste-Brixen-Bolzano.
 (These are the stops for express trains like EuroCity.).

-- Pustertal Line is a branch line from Franzenfeste to Bruneck and Innichen and continuing onward to East Tyrol in Austria.
+• Pustertal Line is a branch line from Franzenfeste to Bruneck and Innichen and continuing onward to East Tyrol in Austria.

-- Meraner Line is a branch line that goes between Bolzano and Meran.
+• Meraner Line is a branch line that goes between Bolzano and Meran.

-- Vinschgerbahn Line is a continuation of the Meraner Line.
+• Vinschgerbahn Line is a continuation of the Meraner Line.

 Tickets: Train service is now split between a 'privatized' operation and the Italian state company Trenitalia.
 This is rather new and even confuses locals, hopefully the situation will change again soon, but for now its best to be careful which tickets you have for which train.
 There are three main types of tickets:

-- [Long-] Distance Tickets either for Trainitalia or for DB/ÖBB Italia are normally issued for specific long-distance express trains like EuroCity Trains and may include connections to local trains.
+• [Long-] Distance Tickets either for Trainitalia or for DB/ÖBB Italia are normally issued for specific long-distance express trains like EuroCity Trains and may include connections to local trains.
 There are domestic and international variants.
 They are cheaper if bought in advance (online sales possible) and need to purchased for the specific train/operator.

-- Single Tickets for regional trains (normally denoted with an 'R' or otherwise marked on the schedule), can be bought from point-to-point domestically.
+• Single Tickets for regional trains (normally denoted with an 'R' or otherwise marked on the schedule), can be bought from point-to-point domestically.
 They are basically the same as the Value Card tickets, but may be easier for visitors for use.

-- Value Card is indeed an amazing value, as it give a significant reduction over Single Ticket price.
+• Value Card is indeed an amazing value, as it give a significant reduction over Single Ticket price.
 It is valid on all local and regional trains (including to Innsbruck in Austria).
 Cards are available in €5, €10 and €20 denominations from white vending machines and at sales points (train stations, small shops).
 You then need to validate the card before each journey by inserting it into a green stamping machine and entering the destination code where you're headed.
 The codes are posted by the machines in all stations and buses.
 Locals know the system takes some getting used to and are very helpful.

 Operators: The operating companies and train-types:

-- Trenitalia operate mostly regional services on the Brennerlinie between Brenner and Bolozano and onward to the rest of Italy.
+• Trenitalia operate mostly regional services on the Brennerlinie between Brenner and Bolozano and onward to the rest of Italy.
 They also operate some regional/local trains on the branch lines, including the occasional connection from Lienz in East Tyrol (Austria) via Bruneck and Franzenfeste to Innsbruck (in the northern part of Austrian Tyrol).
 Many trains are old and not accessible to people with reduced mobility.
 Trenitalia do operate some express trains (EuroCity, InterCity, espresso, EuroNight) from Bolzano south--Be sure to have a Distance Ticket if boarding one of these (aboard these trains regional tickets are worthless).

-- DB/ÖBB Italia (Italian) is a partnership between Austrian Railways (Österreichische Bundesbahnen) [1], Deutsche Bahn (Germany) [2] and the Italian company Trenord (previously LeNORD).
+• DB/ÖBB Italia (Italian) is a partnership between Austrian Railways (Österreichische Bundesbahnen) [1], Deutsche Bahn (Germany) [2] and the Italian company Trenord (previously LeNORD).
 They jointly operate several daily EuroCity express trains that run Munich-Innsbruck-Brenner-Franzenfeste-Brixen-Bolzano-Verona/Milan/Venice/etc. You need a ticket specifically for these trains, Trenitalia tickets are not valid.
 Tickets are available (surcharge-free) aboard, at the public transportation vending maschines in South Tyrol or at specific DB-ÖBB offices and partner agencies in other Italian cities.
 Online, DB [3][dead link] is the easiest place to buy them.

-- Südtirol Bahn (also known as Vinschger Bahn[-operater] after their original stretch.
+• Südtirol Bahn (also known as Vinschger Bahn[-operater] after their original stretch.
 Operates most of the trains on the Pustertalbahn: Franzenfeste-Bruneck-Innichen-Leinz (A), and many trains on the other regional lines Meraner Linie and Vinschgerbahn.
 Their trains are all comfortable, new, and accessible (as well as the majority of stations they serve).

-- ÖBB Regional & S-Bahn operate local S-Bahn trains that connect perfectly to the Trenitalia regional/local arrivals and departures in Brenner (for onward travel to Innsbruck).
+• ÖBB Regional & S-Bahn operate local S-Bahn trains that connect perfectly to the Trenitalia regional/local arrivals and departures in Brenner (for onward travel to Innsbruck).
 Also they operate some trains to Innichen on the border to East Tyrol, where services connect to Südtirol Bahn trains on the Pustertal Line

 The local public transportation website has all the details, and the only understandable trip-planner for the region.